Relative Fontaine-Messing theory over power series rings: Relative Fontaine--Laffaille modules and associated Galois representations

-By Theorem \ref{thm-Faltings1} and Remark \ref{rem-adpated}, the middle and bottom rows are exact.
-By devisage, in order to prove that $\varphi_r-1$ is surjective, it suffices to consider the case $pM = 0$.
-Furthermore, assuming $\varphi_r-1$ is surjective, we can deduce by the snake lemma that the top row is exact.
-Therefore, to show that $T_\cris (M)$ is a finite $\Z_p$-module of the same type as $M$, it also suffices to consider the case $pM = 0$ by Theorem \ref{thm-Faltings1}.
+Note that the middle and bottom rows are exact by Lemma \ref{lem-exact-fil} and Remark \ref{rem:tors-vanish}.
+By d\'{e}vissage, to prove that $\varphi_r-1$ is surjective, it suffices to consider the case $pM = 0$.
+Furthermore, assuming $\varphi_r-1$ is surjective, we deduce by the snake lemma that the top row is exact.
+So by Theorem \ref{thm-Faltings1}, if the $\mathbb{Z}_p$-modules $T_\cris (M[p])$ and $T_\cris (pM)$ are finitely generated and have the same type as $M[p]$ and $pM$ respectively, then $T_\cris (M)$ is a finite $\mathbb{Z}_p$-module having the same type as $M$ by the structure theorem of finite $\mathbb{Z}_p$-modules.
+Thus, it suffices to prove the statements for the case $pM = 0$.